Constantin Daniel Rosenthal

-Constantin Daniel Rosenthal (b.Rosenthal Konstantin, 1820 - July 23, 1851) was a painter and sculptor of Austrian birth and a Romanian 1848 revolutionary, best known for his portraits and his choice of Romanian Romantic nationalist subjects.
+Constantin Daniel Rosenthal (b.Rosenthal David, 1820 - July 23, 1851) was a painter and sculptor of Austrian birth and a Romanian 1848 revolutionary, best known for his portraits and his choice of Romanian Romantic nationalist subjects.

 Biography

 Early career

 Born into a Jewish merchant family in Pest (part of the Austrian Empire at the time), he left the city at the age of seventeen in order to attend the Vienna Academy of Fine Arts, where he studied archaeological drawing (graduating in 1839) and made his first Romanian acquaintance, the painter Ioan D. Negulici.

 Rosenthal arrived in Bucharest, the capital of Wallachia, around 1842, where he was probably commissioned to paint the first in a long series of boyar's portraits.
 He was introduced to the liberal-radical circles by Negulici, becoming very close to C. A. Rosetti.

 Dissatisfied with his oil painting technique, he left for France in late 1844, he attended art courses in Paris, and began attending meetings of Wallachian and Moldavian students who expressed nationalist and radical ideals.
 He was accompanied by Rosetti, who praised Rosenthal's work ethic:

 "There are many Romanians here [but] none of them have to bear the cold Rosenthal has to [in his lodging].
 Strange how the noble aim enpowers... there truly are plenty elloquent proofs that the man shall become great!".

 This is the most likely date of his multiple portrait, kept only in its lithograph rendition, showing Rosetti embracing Rosenthal himself and a third, unknown person.
 Rosenthal painted himself wearing a phrygian cap.